ryanjulian/imageproc-test/README.md

-Note: Please remember to also set up an integration branch in the [imageproc-lib](https://github.com/ryanjulian/imageproc-lib/tree/imageproc2.5-integration) repository.
-Unit tests will be pulled into here while library updates will be pulled into imageproc-lib.
+Note: Unit tests will be pulled here, while library updates will be pulled into biomimetics/imageproc-lib@imageproc2.5-integration.

 This is the board support integration branch for ImageProc 2.5 unit tests.
 Please send pull requests with unit tests here.

 Use the following commands to setup the integration branch in your local git repository.
 These commands assume you have forked imageproc-test from biomimetics into your Github account, and then cloned your Github fork into your local repository.